PTA

 Program Objectives

-Graduates of the Physical Therapist Assistant Program will be able to:
+Graduates of the Physical Therapist Assistant program will be able to:

 Objective 1.
 Work under the supervision of a physical therapist in an ethical, legal, and competent manner.